Asia Bibi blasphemy case

 On 31 October 2018, the Supreme Court of Pakistan acquitted Noreen, citing "material contradictions and inconsistent statements of the witnesses" which "cast a shadow of doubt on the prosecution's version of facts."
 The decision sparked protests headed by Islamist parties in major cities of the country, but was praised by human rights groups and those advocating on behalf of Christian minorities, such as International Christian Concern, Open Doors and Aid to the Church in Need.
 On 2 November 2018, however, the Government of Pakistan signed an agreement with the Tehreek-e-Labbaik political party (TLP), which was leading the protests; this agreement barred Noreen from leaving the country.
 It led to accusations that the executive was capitulating to extremists.
 Italy, Canada, as well as other Western countries worked to help her leave Pakistan.
 On 7 November 2018, she was released from the New Jail for Women in Multan.
 However, by Christmas, she was reported to have spent Christmas Day in some form of custody.

 On 29 January 2019, a petition requesting an appeal against the court's decision to acquit Noreen was rejected, "lifting the last legal hurdle in the case and paving the way for her to leave the country."
 On 11 April 2019, Prime Minister Imran Khan (who had previously attacked hardliners appealing them to be calm) stated that a "complication" had delayed her departure from the country.
 On 8 May 2019, she landed in Canada and was reported to be doing well.
 The blasphemy law in Pakistan has resulted in the extrajudicial killings, incited by accusations, of over 60 people, has been blamed for dozens of communal attacks that have taken place against religious minorities on the pretext of blasphemy; it has been used by individuals as a tool for revenge against other people.
 Noreen was the first woman in Pakistan to be sentenced to death for blasphemy and would have been the first person in Pakistan to be executed for blasphemy under the current law.

 Background and arrest (2009–2010)

 Aasiya Noreen was born and raised in Ittan Wali, a small, rural village in the Sheikhupura District of Punjab, Pakistan, thirty miles outside of Lahore.
-Poor Christians in the district, and elsewhere in Pakistan, often have lower-class occupations such as cleaning and sweeping.
+Christians in the district, and elsewhere in Pakistan, are usually marginalized and face discrimination in employment, education, and social services, and relegated to public sanitation, sewer cleaning, and other low-level menial jobs.
 Noreen, who is a Catholic, worked as a farmhand in Sheikhupura to support her family.
 She married Ashiq Masih, a brick laborer who had three children from a previous marriage, and had two children with him.
 Noreen and her family were the only Christians in the village.
 Before her incarceration, she had been repeatedly urged by her fellow workers to convert to Islam.